 FugakuNEXT is the codename for the follow-on flagship supercomputer for Japan after Fugaku.
-RIKEN is the development lead for the system, and Fujitsu holds the design contract.1 It is slated to be deployed in 2029 for operations in 2030.
+RIKEN is the development lead for the system, Fujitsu holds the design contract,1 and NVIDIA will supply the GPUs.2 It is slated to be deployed in Kobe in 2029 and enter operations in 2030.

 - Raw hardware performance gain: 10x - 20x